 We understand that being charged with either a criminal or traffic offence can be both a stressful and overwhelming experience.
 No matter the crime, your level of involvement, or lack thereof, it is important to choose a criminal lawyer with the expertise and knowledge to guide you through the legal process.

 Under Queensland law, you always have the right to contact a lawyer and secure representation.
 You should arrange a consultation with an experienced criminal lawyer as soon as possible if you have been charged with an offence or are due to face court.
-We will help you navigate the sometimes complex and overwhelming legal process, offer free legal advice and represent you with a superb criminal defence lawyer.
+We will help you navigate the sometimes complex and overwhelming legal process, offer legal advice and represent you with a superb criminal defence lawyer.
 Call us on +61 7 3236 0266 to arrange an initial consultation.

 Court dates are important and failure to appear could result in a warrant for your arrest, regardless of the severity of charges that you are facing.
 However, sometimes life gets in the way and whether it be serious illness or injury, you may need to request that your court hearing be postponed.
 You can apply for this online with proof of your reasoning for requesting that your court date be adjourned.